-A guide for creating a Class Officer in your college, which takes you through the entire process from first steps to writing the motion and responding to criticism.
+A guide for creating a Socioeconomic Backgrounds Officer (formerly class officer) n your college, which takes you through the entire process from first steps to writing the motion and responding to criticism.

 Plain Text version of Class Act's 2022 training and awareness resource for JCR and MCRs.